 Our supply chains include sub-contractors, suppliers and agency staff in the UK and Europe who assist in the completion of the projects in each country we operate in.

-We are committed to ensuring that there is no modern slavery or human trafficking in any part of our business, and in so far as is possible, to requiring our suppliers to hold similar ethos.
+We are committed to ensuring that there is no modern slavery or human trafficking in any part of our business and in so far as is possible to requiring our suppliers hold similar ethos.
 Our slavery and human trafficking policy statement reflects our commitment to acting ethically and with integrity in all our business relationships.
 In addition to this we operate a number of internal policies to ensure that we are conducting business in an ethical and transparent manner.
 These include our Equal Opportunities Policy, Recruitment Policy, Code of Conduct and Corporate Social Responsibility Policy.